Austin College Bulletin 2022-2023

-The College maintains a reliable and high performing technology environment that is flexible and supportive of the goals of academic and administrative departments and for student academic research functions.
+The College maintains a reliable and high-performing technology environment that is flexible and supportive of the goals of academic and administrative departments and for student academic research functions.

 Computers are provided in labs for student use in academic buildings, residence halls, and Wright Campus Center, with many providing access 24/7.
-These labs also provide the ability to print and many include specialty software used by the different academic disciplines.
+These labs also provide the ability to print and many include specialty software used by different academic disciplines.